avanwinkle/synthea/README.md

 **Build Instructions**

 Builds will be created in the `dist/` folder of the repo.
-Currently a build configuration is only default for Mac OSX, which can be run using the following command (inside the synthea repo directory):
+Currently the default build configuration is for Mac OSX, which can be run using the following command (inside the synthea repo directory):

 ```$ npm run build```